Singing with her heart: Adele's success story. Adele: biography of one of the most talented singers of our time Adele biography

 Photo: newknd.com

-Little has been heard of Adele for three years.
-The singer, along with her husband, raised her son and very rarely appeared at public events.
-This year, she was again offered to record the soundtrack for a James Bond film, but she is a singer.
-In support of Adele's words that it is impossible to surpass the "Skyfall" single, many music experts and publications criticized the song by Sam Smith, who recorded the soundtrack for "".
+For three years little was heard about Adele.
+The singer and her husband raised their son and very rarely appeared at public events.
+This year she was again offered to record the soundtrack for the James Bond film, but the singer.
+In confirmation of Adele’s words that it is impossible to surpass the single “Skyfall”, many music experts and publications criticized the song by Sam Smith, who recorded the soundtrack to “.”

 Photo: todayonline.com

 And now, after three years of silence, the favorite of millions returns to the big stage again.
-The third studio album of the singer with the traditional name "25" once again spoke loudly about Adele.
-“The record “21” was about parting, the album “25” was about reconciliation.
-He will tell you about what I have become, without knowing it myself.
+The singer’s third studio album with the traditional title “25” again loudly announced Adele.
+“The record “21” was about separation, the album “25” was about reconciliation.
+He will tell you about what I have become without knowing it.
 Sorry for such a long pause.
-Life happened, ”the singer herself announced the new album.
-The first single from the new album - “”, - barely having time to come out, captivated listeners from all over the world: in less than a month he scored more than 413 million views on Youtube and even managed to break the video hosting counter.
+Life happened,” this is how the singer herself announced the new album.
+The first single from the new album, “”, barely had time to be released, captivated listeners from all over the world: in less than a month it gained more than 413 million views on Youtube and even managed to break the video hosting counter.

-Analysts suggest that in the first week of sales, the album will sell 3 million copies worldwide.
-Moreover, a pre-order for 1 million copies of the album has already been issued.
+Analysts estimate that the album will sell 3 million copies worldwide in its first week of sales.
+Moreover, a pre-order for 1 million copies of the album has already been placed.

 Childhood